bezenson/react-native-unicorn-modals/docs/docs/guides/class-components.md

 # Class components

-Library provides a hook, but what if you need to open modal in class component?
+Library provides a hook.
+But what if you need to open modal in class component?
 Just wrap your class component in a function component to use the hook:

 ```js
 class MyButton extends React.Component {